RhysU/ar/README.rst

    [Kay1981,Faber1986] and [Collomb2009].
 See comments at *issue3.dat*
    regarding numerical stability.

+*lorenz.cpp*
+   To aid investigating the behavior of the model selection and decorrelation routines for stationary chaotic systems, this is a flexible utility for outputting the ``(t, x, y, z)`` trajectory of the Lorenz attractor to standard output.
+This can be directly plotted, or manipulated using ``cut(1)`` and piped to ``arsel --subtract-mean``.
+Try ``lorenz --help`` to see the available options.

 *test\*.coeff*, *test\*.dat*
    Sample data and exact parameters from [Bourke1998] used for ``make check``.